DavisBrian/seqMeta/README.md

 -   Migrated to git / github
 -   Minimum R version moved to 3.1.0
 -   Fixed issue \#1 - (Duplicated SNP in snpinfo gene pulls from the genotype matrix twice)
+-   Fixed issue \#2 - (Monomorphic snps with maf != 0 handled incorrectly )
 -   Added automated tests for prepSNPInfo and prepScores2
 -   Added new function prepScores2

 ### prepScores2

-prepScores2 is a drop in replacement for prepScores.
+prepScores2 is a drop in replacement for prepScores and prepScoresX.
 The only difference is the family argument should be text. `gaussian()` becomes `"gaussian"`.
 Although the former will **temporarily** still work.
-Eventually I'd like to merge prepScoresX and prepCox into this function as 90+% of the code is the same.
+Eventually I'd like to merge prepCox into this function as 90+% of the code is the same.

--   removes duplicate snp-gene pairs in SNPInfo (fixes issue \#0001)
 -   enforces assumption that when a gene is being anlyzed the same snp can only be in that gene once (same snp can still be in multiple genes or in the same gene in SNPInfo)
 -   Reorganized code
 -   Moved data checks before imputation of genotypes